Minuman Thai Tea Recipe (Traditional & Creamy)

 The History and Cultural Significance

-• Minuman Thai Tea traces its origins to Thailand, where it was originally created during the early 20th century.
+• Minuman Thai Tea traces its origins to Thailand in the early 20th century, where it was originally created by street vendors.

-• In Thai culture, this dish traditionally appears at street markets and festive gatherings, symbolizing warmth and hospitality.
+• In Thai culture, this dish traditionally appears at street fairs and celebrations, symbolizing hospitality and warmth.

-• While many variations exist across different regions, the authentic version maintains its bold tea flavor and creamy texture that sets it apart from imitations.
+• While many variations exist across different regions, the authentic version maintains a distinctive orange hue that sets it apart from imitations.

 Recipe Overview